nodetec/relayrunner/docs/relay/nostr-rs-relay/build.md

 ## Clone the Repository

-We're now ready to clone the nostr-rs-relay repository.

 We'll be downloading the repository to the `/tmp` directory which is cleared when the system reboots.
 We’ll be downloading files associated with the installation of nostr-rs-relay here because we won’t need these files after the installation process is completed.

 Here’s how to navigate to the `/tmp` directory: